Andersonlimahw/studio-42-sp-python-challanges/day03/ex04/readme.md

 2. Create a `requirement.txt` file in the same directory as this script with the following content:

+2.1 if don't have installed install postGressSQL on <https://www.postgresql.org/download/windows/>

 3. Run the script `my_script.sh` as follows:

 ```bash